Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/pkg.md

 `pkg choices:` can be used to override `.pkg`’s default install options via `-applyChoiceChangesXML`.
 It takes a deserialized version of the `choiceChanges` property list (refer to the `CHOICE CHANGES FILE` section of the [`installer` manual page](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man8/installer.8.html) for further information).

-See [this pull request of wireshark-chmodbpf](https://github.com/caskroom/homebrew-cask/pull/26997) for an example of the proceduce to extract the choices value, as well as their equivalents to the GUI options.
+See [this pull request of wireshark-chmodbpf](https://github.com/caskroom/homebrew-cask/pull/26997) for an example of the procedure to extract the choices value, as well as their equivalents to the GUI options.

 Example (TODO: A resonable cask which uses `choices:` should be linked here)